 At The Craylands School, we have a variety of different ways in which we teach and develop reading.

 A timetabled guided reading session is in place every day throughout both key stages.
 The sessions last for a minimum of 20 minutes per day.
-The children are grouped according to their reading ages and levels.
 These sessions focus on asking questions to develop the children’s comprehension skills.
 A range of content domains are covered.
 These include:

 Give/explain the meaning of words